Welcome to Grey Face Rescue!

 BACK TO THE TOP

-The first day can feel either very easy or very stressful—that’s the reality.
-You may see accidents, whining, or unwanted behaviors, and even question your decision.
-This is completely normal.
-Your foster dog has just experienced a major life change, and adjustment takes time.
+The first day can feel either very easy or very stressful—and both are completely normal.
+Your foster dog has just experienced a major life change and needs time to decompress, adjust, and learn to trust their new environment.

 • Accidents or marking